An overview of our key research interests.

 Evaluation and evidence

-The Centre has methodological expertise and skills in evaluation of health services and healthcare interventions, realist evaluation, participatory approaches, co-design, public involvement and engagement, conceptualising evidence for change in social & physical environments, developing evidence-based tools for application in practice, evidence synthesis, meta-ethnography, accessing, analysing and interpreting data and economic analysis.
+The Centre has methodological expertise and skills in evaluation of health services and healthcare interventions, realist evaluation, participatory approaches, co-design, public involvement and engagement, conceptualising evidence for change in social and physical environments, developing evidence-based tools for application in practice, evidence synthesis, meta-ethnography, accessing, analysing and interpreting data and economic analysis.